 Get the recipe at Epicurious.

-These recipes are perfect for lunch, whether you are staying in or packing a lunch for work or school.
+These recipes are perfect for lunch, whether you are staying in on a lazy Sunday or packing a meal for work or school.

 Apricot-Pistachio Chicken Salad Sandwich